Dr Pia Ostergaard’s research focus mainly lies within lympho-vascular medicine.

 At St George's Hospital Dr Ostergaard and colleagues have developed a nationwide lymphovascular clinical service with over 15 years of experience.
 The paediatric and primary lymphoedema clinic is a national tertiary referral service and has now collected DNA from over 1000 phenotyped cases of primary lymphoedema.

-The Lymphovascular Research Unit (LRU) is a close collaboration between the clinicians and consultants in the St George's Hospital Primary Lymphoedema Clinic and a group of researchers in the Institute of Cardiovascular and Cell Sciences.
+The Lymphovascular Research Unit (LRU) is a close collaboration between the clinicians and consultants in the St George's Hospital Primary Lymphoedema Clinic and a group of researchers in the Institute of Molecular and Clinical Sciences.

 The LRU has the following members: